SanderMertens/bake/README.md

 --skip-postintall | Skip copying binary to $BAKE_TARGET --do | Specify action when using `bake foreach`

-## Project files
+## Project configuration
-Bake project files are located in the root of a project, and are called `project.json`.
+A bake project file is located in the root of a project, and must be called `project.json`.
+This file contains of an `id` describing the logical project name, a `type` describing the kind of project, and a `value` property which contains properties that customize how the project should be built.

 This is a minimal example of a bake project file that builds an shared object.
 With this configuration, the project will be built with all values set to their defaults.

 ```json
 {